 The place, run mainly by two sisters, can accommodate quite a lot of guests on two floors, the second level being used when downstairs is full or for special occasions.
-A large balcony attached to the room upstairs makes it convenient for small parties.What you will notice mostly is the floor decorated tiles, typical of these Sino Portuguese houses and these have probably seen several generations of feet.
-The green wooden windows with bars and Portuguese tainted glass add the right color to the entire room.
+A large balcony attached to the room upstairs makes it convenient for small parties.
+You notice mostly the decorated flooring tiles, typical of these Sino-Portuguese houses, and these have probably seen several generations of feet.
+The green wooden windows with safety bars and Portuguese stained glass add the right color to the entire room.

 If you go for lunch, you still will get a table of course, and in the evening you might have to move upstairs, unless the a member of the royal family has booked the entire place.
-It is not unusual to see Bangkok celebs coming here for dinners with their friends.
+It is not unusual to see Bangkok celebs coming down here for dinners with their friends.
 I personally wouldn’t be able to recognize any, but I know when one arrives!
 First you’ll hear a lot of whispering and giggling, then the photo sessions will start.
 Usually celebs play happily the game, so get in the queue and get one yourself.
 You might not know who that person is but you’ll have a good story to tell and a proof of it!
-I also often choose this place for business lunch, and guests are always delighted to experience this half hidden treasure.
+I also often choose this place for business lunch, and guests are always delighted to experience this treasure.